Spain Digital Nomad Visa Guide (2024)

 However, there are ways for digital nomads to mitigate the consequences of this drawback:

-• Tip #1: Expect that the processes would take time, so start them earlier.
+• Tip #1: Expect that the processes will take time, so start them earlier.

-• Tip #2: The person you are talking to in the majority of cases is not a decision-maker, so go easy with them.
+• Tip #2: The person you are talking to in the majority of cases is not a decision-maker, so go easy on them.

 • Tip #3: Take into account that a lot of Spaniards, especially those over a certain age, do not speak English, so try to learn the basics of Spanish as soon as you can.